Camarones a la Diabla

 The guajillo chiles (aka dried poblano peppers) are more smokey than spicy, but the chiles del arbol definitely kick up the heat!

 You’ll need less than 10 ingredients to make this spicy shrimp recipe.
 Scroll down to the recipe card for measurements.

 - Guajillo chiles – Guajillo chiles are dried poblano peppers.
 They have a smokey, sometimes citrusy flavor, with just a hint of spice – so they pair perfectly with shrimp!
-Find them at your grocery store or on Amazon (affiliate link).
+Find them at your grocery store or here.

 - Chiles de arbol – Chiles de Arbol are small, spicy peppers from Mexico.
 They add bright red color and delicious heat to the sauce.
-Again, they’re pretty common at most grocery stores, and available on Amazon (affiliate link).
+Again, they’re pretty common at most grocery stores, and available here.

 - Diced tomatoes – I’m using fresh vine-ripe tomatoes in the sauce, for the best fresh flavor.
 In a pinch, substitute them for 1 (~15 ounce) can of diced or fire roasted tomatoes.
 But please – do aim to use fresh tomatoes.

 - White onion & garlic – Onion and garlic are classic additions to this recipe.
 They add great flavor and pair well with both chiles and shrimp.